devrajsingh15/ListenOS/SETUP.md

 ### Database errors

 1. Check that `DATABASE_URL` is correct
-2. Run `npm run db:push` to create/update tables
+2. Run `npx drizzle-kit push` in the server directory to create/update tables
-3. Use `npm run db:studio` to inspect the database
+3. Use `npx drizzle-kit studio` to inspect the database